nanshe-org/rank_filter/Readme.md

 If it is desirable to eliminate the build products as well as all intermediates, then the call below can be used.

 	make reset

-##Notes

-At present, the import order of rank_filter and vigra is not invariant.
-The causes of this is somewhat complicated ( <https://github.com/jakirkham/rank_filter/issues/3> ).
-It does not seem that this can be easily resolved at this point.
-However, as long as one is aware of this issue, it can be easily avoided.
-Simply follow the import order seen below.

-	import rank_filter
-	import vigra